- Frequently Asked Questions

 Changing the expiry date of a key in gpg prior to version 2.1.0 breaks the secret key in a way which emerges only on export.
 It’s not a problem with OpenKeychain, we correctly reject the key because its self-certificates are either invalid, or have wrong flags.

 This issue has been reported before (#996, #1003, #1026), and can be assumed to affect a large number of users.
-The bug in gpg has been fixed in gpg 2.1.0, but that version is as of now only deployed in debian experimental, not even sid.
-Another bug report has been opened to backport the fix, so we hope this gets fixed soonish.
+The bug in gpg has been fixed in gpg 2.1.0, but that version is currently only deployed in debian experimental and sid (unstable).
+Another bug report was opened in 2015 to backport the fix, but it looks highly unlikely.

 A wrong primary user id is shown when searching on a Keyserver